ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 ## Updates to this policy

-This policy can be updated at any time as the moderation team deems fit, by consensus alone.
+This policy can be updated at any time as the moderation team deems fit.
 We will always keep you informed of updates, as quickly as possible.

 ## Discord Policies